Using first principles to designing and implement a API to wrap ML functionality.

 We let our application know that the endpoint is at /

-through the path operation decorator in line 3 and we simply return a JSON response with the 200 OK
+through the path operation decorator in line 4 and we return a JSON response with the 200 OK

 script, you'll notice that even our index function looks different.
 Don't worry, we're slowly adding components to our endpoints and justifying them along the way.